Pauli Murray: Howard and Berkeley

 In 1942, while still in law school, Murray joined the Congress of Racial Equality (CORE).
 That year she published an article, "Negro Youth's Dilemma", that challenged segregation in the US military, which continued during the Second World War.
 She also participated in sit-ins challenging several Washington, DC, restaurants with discriminatory seating policies.
 These activities preceded the more widespread sit-ins during the civil rights movement of the 1950s and 1960s.

-Murray was elected chief justice of the Howard Court of Peers, the highest student position at Howard, and in 1944 she graduated first in her class.
-Traditionally, Howard's top graduate received a Julius Rosenwald Fellowship for graduate work at Harvard University, but Harvard Law did not accept women at that time.
+Murray was elected chief justice of the Howard Court of Peers, the highest student position at Howard, and in 1944 she graduated as valedictorian, first in her class.
+She received a Rosenwald fellowship from the Rosenwald Fund, established by Julius Rosenwald, to continue post-graduate work.
+She wanted to attend Harvard Law but they did not accept women at that time.
 Murray was thus rejected, despite a letter of support from sitting President Franklin D. Roosevelt.
 Murray wrote in response, "I would gladly change my sex to meet your requirements, but since the way to such change has not been revealed to me, I have no recourse but to appeal to you to change your minds.
 Are you to tell me that one is as difficult as the other?"

-Excluded from Harvard, Murray undertook post-graduate work at the School of Law at the University of California, Berkeley.
+Murray undertook post-graduate work at the School of Law at the University of California, Berkeley.
 Her master's degree thesis was entitled "The Right to Equal Opportunity in Employment", which argued that "the right to work is an inalienable right".
 It was published in Berkeley Law's flagship California Law Review.